Mezzotint: History

 Sir Peter Lely saw the potential for using it to publicise his portraits, and encouraged a number of Dutch printmakers to come to England.
 Godfrey Kneller worked closely with John Smith, who is said to have lived in his house for a period; he created about 500 mezzotints, some 300 copies of portrait paintings.
 In the next century over 400 mezzotints after portraits by Sir Joshua Reynolds are known, by various hands.

 British mezzotint collecting was a great craze from about 1760 to the Great Crash of 1929, also spreading to America.
 The main area of collecting was British portraits; hit oil paintings from the Royal Academy Summer Exhibition were routinely, and profitably, reproduced in mezzotint throughout this period, and other mezzotinters reproduced older portraits of historical figures, or if necessary, made them up.
 The favourite period to collect was roughly from 1750 to 1820, the great period of the British portrait.
 There were two basic styles of collection: some concentrated on making a complete collection of material within a certain scope, while others aimed at perfect condition and quality (which declines in mezzotints after a relatively small number of impressions are taken from a plate), and in collecting the many "proof states" which artists and printers had obligingly provided for them from early on.
 Leading collectors included William Eaton, 2nd Baron Cheylesmore and the Irishman John Chaloner Smith.

-In the first half of the 19th century the "mixed" technique was popular in England, with other intaglio techniques, often used to start a plate off, combined with mezzotint.
+In the first half of the 19th century, the "mixed" technique was popular in England, with other intaglio techniques, often used to start a plate off, combined with mezzotint.
 Mezzotint was also often used for landscapes, being especially suited to rather gloomy British skies and twilights, that were popular subjects in the Victorian Etching Revival.

 Continental use of the technique was much less; in the late 17th century Abraham Bloteling was one of a number of Amsterdam printmakers to use it, but in the 18th century only Augsburg (Johann Jacob Haid and Johann Elias Ridinger), Nuremberg and Vienna (Ignaz Unterberger) had schools, led by artists following London styles.

-Interest in learning and using the technique revived after the publication in 1990 of the book The Mezzotint: History and Technique by artist Carol Wax.
+During the 20th century the technique went into decline, in great part because it was so time consuming to rock the plates.
+Rare proponents include Yozo Hamaguchi, Leonard Marchant and Shirley Jones.
+Wider interest in learning and using the technique revived after the publication in 1990 of the book The Mezzotint: History and Technique by artist Carol Wax.
 The Wax book was responsible for a substantial upsurge in the number of artists creating mezzotints in the United States and worldwide.